AntonioNoack/RemsEngine/README.md

 I was writing the game engine in this same repository as [Rem's Studio](https://github.com/AntonioNoack/RemsStudio), because

 - they share a lot of code,
-- I want to base the video studio on the engine in the future
+- I wanted to base the video studio on the engine in the future
-- currently, the engine needs to be based on the video editor
+- the engine needed to be based on the video editor
 - when I started the engine, the video studio already was a huge project

 To develop them properly, I ofc had to split them.
 I finished the split in Q1 2022.